Scoil Íde COVID-19 Response Plan

-When using their own rooms, support teachers will maintain as much distance as possible.
+When using their own rooms, Special Education Teachers will maintain as much distance as possible.
 They will be provided with a screen to use if needed.
 They will work with smaller groups to facilitate distancing.
-Support teachers will spray disinfectant on the desks and chairs after each child leaves.
+SET will spray disinfectant on the desks and chairs after each child leaves.
 They will be timetabled to work with a limited number of classes.
-All support teachers should sanitise between each class and child/group of children taught.
-Facemasks/visors to be worn.
+All SET should sanitise between each class and child/group of children taught.
+Face masks/visors to be worn.
 When children are picked up from their room, the children must sanitise their hand and they must sanitise again before leaving the room.

 Literacy Lift-Off / Supported Literacy Hour

-These will not be in place when we return to school.
+These will not be in place when we return to school in September 2021.
 This will be reviewed.

 Principal/Deputy Principal Duties

-The Principal, as leader and day-to-day manager of the school and Deputy Principal must be able to speak with each staff member and visit each class as necessary to fulfil his duties.
-Like with other staff, he will sanitise before and after entering each room, wear a face covering and maintain social distance.
-As he will therefore be in contact with all staff members and all class groups, as well as professional visitors and parents/ guardians by appointment, he will keep meetings with individuals as short as possible, while fulfilling duties and responsibilities.
+The Principal, as leader and day-to-day manager of the school and Deputy Principal must be able to speak with each staff member and visit each class as necessary to fulfil his/her duties.
+Like with other staff, s/he will sanitise before and after entering each room, wear a face covering and maintain social distance.
+As s/he will therefore be in contact with all staff members and all class groups, as well as professional visitors and parents/ guardians by appointment, s/he will keep meetings with individuals as short as possible, while fulfilling duties and responsibilities.